Scanpath Prediction in Panoramic Videos via Expected Code Length Minimization: Panoramic Scanpath Prediction

 \subsubsection{Historical Path Context Modeling}

-In previous work, panoramic scanpaths have commonly been represented using spherical coordinates $(\phi, \theta)$ (or their discrete versions $(m,n)$ by Eqs.~\eqref{phitom} and~\eqref{thetaton}) or 3D Euclidean coordinates $(x,y,z)$.
-However, these absolute coordinates are neither user-centric, meaning that the historical and future viewpoints are not relative to the current viewpoint, nor well aligned with the visual context.
-To remedy both, we propose to represent the scanpath in the relative $uv$ coordinates.
-Given the anchor time stamp $t$, we extract the viewport tangent at $(\phi_t,\theta_t)$, and project the scanpath onto it, which can be conveniently done by inverse mapping from $(\phi, \theta)$ to $(u,v)$.
-Specifically, we first cast $(\phi_k, \theta_k)\in \bm s$ to 3D Euclidean coordinates:
+Panoramic scanpaths have commonly been represented using spherical coordinates $(\phi, \theta)$ (or their discrete counterparts $(m,n)$) or 3D Euclidean coordinates $(x,y,z)$.
+However, these absolute coordinates are neither user-centric, meaning that the past and future viewpoints are not relative to the current viewpoint, nor well aligned with the visual context.
+To remedy both, we propose to represent the scanpath in the relative $uv$ space.
+As shown in Fig.~\ref{fig:reluv}, by projecting the historical scanpath $\bm s$ onto each of the viewports, we model the current viewpoint of interest and future viewpoints to be predicted from the viewer's perspective.
+Moreover, aligning data from different modalities has proven effective in multimodal tasks~\cite{baltruvsaitis2018multimodal}.
+Similarly, we align the visual and path contexts in the same $uv$ space, which benefits scanpath prediction and bridges the computational modeling gap between planar and panoramic videos.